bcomnes/old-bret.io/_posts/2013-01-21-digital-yard-sale.md

 <a href="http://www.flickr.com/photos/bretc/8400521241/" title="IMG_1088 by bretolious, on Flickr"><img src="http://farm9.staticflickr.com/8499/8400521241_d8f8a50a84_m.jpg" width="179" height="240" alt="IMG_1088"></a>

 This is my well used iPhone 3G given to me by my sister.
-It was my first smartphone, and pretty much drove me crazy because it was so slow.
-It would be a good gift to a kid who wanted an iPhone to play with:
+It was my first smartphone and pretty much drove me crazy because it was so slow.
+It would be a good gift to a kid who wanted an iPhone to play with.

 -	[Ebay: iPhone 3G - 8GB - Black](http://www.ebay.com/itm/290848640585?ssPageName=STRK:MESELX:IT&_trksid=p3984.m1555.l2649)